andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_06_TissueBoundary.rst

   mrview sub-02_den_preproc_unbiased.mif -overlay.load 5tt_nocoreg.mif -overlay.colourmap 2 -overlay.load 5tt_coreg.mif -overlay.colourmap 1

 The "overlay.colourmap" options specify different color codes for each image that is loaded.
-In this case, the boundaries before coregistration will be depicted in blue, and the boundares after coregistration will be shown in red:
+In this case, the boundaries before coregistration will be depicted in blue, and the boundaries after coregistration will be shown in red:

 .. figure:: 06_GM_Alignment.png

   The change in the boundaries before and after coregistration may be very slight, but they will have a large effect on the rest of the steps that we do.
 Make sure to check the boundaries in all three views; you can also use the ``Tool -> Overlay`` menu to display or hide the different overlays.

-The last step to create the "seed" bounday - the boundary separating the grey from the white matter, which we will use to create the seeds for our streamlines - is created with the command ``5tt2gmwmi`` (which stands for "5 Tissue Type (segmentation) to Grey Matter / White Matter Interface)
+The last step to create the "seed" boundary - the boundary separating the grey from the white matter, which we will use to create the seeds for our streamlines - is created with the command ``5tt2gmwmi`` (which stands for "5 Tissue Type (segmentation) to Grey Matter / White Matter Interface)

 ::